 Category: Bridges

-While travelling from Naumburg (Saale) to the visitor centre of the Nebra Sky Disk by bus, I got this view of the new built Unstrut Viaduct.
-It crosses the spacious Unstrut Valley.
-With a length of 2,688 m, it is considered the second longest railway bridge in Germany.
+While travelling from Naumburg (Saale) to the visitor centre of the Nebra Sky Disk by bus, I got this view of the newly built Unstrut Viaduct.
+With a length of 2,688 m, it crosses the spacious Unstrut Valley.

 Parksteg in Payerbach